-Here is a quick tip, if you wish to perform an unattended download of large files such as Linux DVD ISO image file use the wget command as follows:
+Here is a quick tip, if you wish to perform an unattended download of large files such as Linux DVD ISO image file use the wget command.

-This tip will save your time while downloading large ISO file from the Internets.
+This tip will save your time while downloading large ISO file or any other files from the Internets:

-You can also use the nohup command to execute commands after you exit from a shell prompt:
+You can also use the nohup command to execute commands after you exit from a shell prompt.
+The syntax is:

 You can also use the screen command which is a full-screen window manager that multiplexes a physical terminal between several processes (typically interactive shells).